casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/introduction.md

 ### Serialization

 The Casper platform uses WebAssembly (WASM) to allow for a wide variety of compatible programming languages.
 It accomplishes this through the use of binary-code format, requiring serialization of values prior to sending, and subsequent deserialization of information as it returns.
-To this end, we've established a [serialization standard](../../../design/serialization-standard/) that allows SDK developers a quick reference for the various types and their associated serialization.
+The Casper platform uses custom serialization, and to this end, we've established a [serialization standard](../../../design/serialization-standard/) that allows SDK developers a quick reference for the various types and their associated serialization.

-&Mention custom serialization format&

 ### Deploys on a Casper Network